TuomasJalonen/image-based-product-tracking/README.md

 # Robust Image-Based Product Tracking System Using Siamese Neural Networks

-The dataset will be published later.
+The dataset will be published soon.